shrink/examples/README.md

 ### Make An Object

-The `E::g()` method accepts a class `type` (referring to a registered example) and zero or more named arguments to overwrite the example defaults.
+The `E::g()` method accepts a class `type` (referring to a registered example) and zero or more named arguments to overwrite the example defaults. `E::g()` returns an example configuration, which your instance of Examples will `make()`.

 ```php
 use Shrink\Examples\E;